arielj/cosa/README.md

 Things you may want to cover:

-* Ruby version
+## Ruby version

+2.5.3 (we should use 2.7.4)

-* System dependencies
+## System dependencies

+Ruby
+NodeJS (version 14 ideally if webpack complains about something)

-* Configuration
+## Configuration

+Copy `config/database.yml.sample` as `config/database.yml` and set up the database

-* Database creation
+## Database creation

-* Database initialization
+Run `rails db:setup`.
+This will create the databases, run migrations and seeds.

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Run `rails spec`.